vunguyen-oss/ComfyUI_LayerStyle_Advance/README.md

 Node Options:
 ![image](image/saveimage_plus_node.jpg)

-* iamge: The input image.
+* image: The input image.
 * custom_path<sup>*</sup>: User-defined directory, enter the directory name in the correct format.
 If empty, it is saved in the default output directory of ComfyUI.
 * filename_prefix<sup>*</sup>: The prefix of file name.
 * timestamp: Timestamp the file name, opting for date, time to seconds, and time to milliseconds.